- Never connect main lipo battery without rear FPV antenna connected (you might damage video-TX).

 For the X6R Binding ... for now, I just used Mode-5 (D16).
 This one is the "no-jumper" easy-bind and should be fine since I'm not using any of the physical RC-channel outputs on RX (only SBus).
 When it's properly bound, the light on the X6R will turn green (and might flash green at times).
 Having a properly connected and Binding radio set is your first step in making the constant beeping go away.
 This appears to be a good safety feature.
 Once the Naze32 Flight-Controller is sure that a working radio is connected, the beeping will stop.
 To program and setup the Naze32 FC, I will use CleanFlight software.

 On Windows-10/64bit, first, I installed Google Chrome.
-Then installed the CleanFlight app.
+Then installed the CleanFlight Configurator v1.2.2.

-Follow the link to install the Windows Silicon Labs (in my case, the 64bit) driver for Naze32.
+Follow the link to install the Windows Silicon Labs CP2104 driver for Naze32 (in my case, the Default 64bit driver).
 After it installs, connect micro-USB cable to Blade.
 You should get the Windows-chime that a new USB device was detected and the proper driver should load and install from driver-cache.
 Now that Windows sees the quad and its Flight-Controller, CleanFlight should be able to also.

 In CleanFlight (video), proceed to click Connect in upper right-hand corner.
 I'm in no way a guru at any of this and did some significant jumping around during setup while figuring stuff out.
 I even had some problems that the helpful forum users helped me with.
 All that said, here are my current working settings, and my best recollection of the steps I followed (or rather, the proper steps you should follow).